Women’s Sexual and Reproductive Health & the SDGs

 Photo: © Diana Mrazikova/Networks/Senegal, courtesy of Photoshare

-Although progress has been made against HIV/AIDS in the era of the Millennium Development Goals, the HIV epidemic—especially among women and girls—continues to threaten global development.
+Although progress was made against HIV/AIDS in the era of the Millennium Development Goals, the HIV epidemic—especially among women and girls—continues to threaten global development.

-With the MDGs set to expire in 2015, the United Nations General Assembly adopted a set of new Sustainable Development Goals (SDGs) in September that serve as a shared statement of what must happen to advance human development between 2015 and 2030.
+In 2015, the United Nations General Assembly adopted a set of new Sustainable Development Goals (SDGs) to build on MDGs progress and serve as a shared statement of what must happen to advance human development by 2030.

 Gender equality and the empowerment of all women and girls is not only one of the SDGs but is also critical to achieving all 17 of the goals.
 In fact, any effort to encourage sustainable growth must prioritize the health and well-being of women and girls.